Continuing Professional Development (CPD)

 Tracking and Reporting CPD

-There is an online tracking tool to assist Members in keeping track of CPD hours available at www.cpaontario.ca on the Home page.
+There is an online tracking tool to assist Members in keeping track of CPD hours.
 At any time during the year Members may enter, update and track their professional development information and save it in the Online CPD Log.
-Hours earned through attendance at CPA Ontario courses will be automatically populated.
-The CPD log is available in paper format at www.cpaontario.ca under Resources, Forms, Member Forms.
+Alternatively, Members may use a paper copy of Form 4-5E: CPD Log to track their professional development hours.

 On an annual basis CPA Ontario will select Members to be audited for compliance with the CPD requirements.

-If you don't meet the CPD requirement, a plan of action form or an exemption request must be filed.
+If you did not comply with the CPD requirement, a plan of action form or an exemption request must be filed.
 The plan of action indicates that you agree to complete the minimum verifiable and unverifiable CPD requirement within 120 days of the acceptance of the plan of action AND that you agree to notify CPA Ontario once the required CPD has been completed.
 Failure to complete an approved plan of action within 120 days or failure to file the compliance declaration within 120 days of the plan’s acceptance date will result in membership suspension.
-In order to apply for reinstatement, the applicable reinstatement fee and compliance declaration attesting to having completed the required amount of CPD must be provided to CPA Ontario..
+In order to apply for reinstatement, the applicable reinstatement fee and compliance declaration attesting to having completed the required amount of CPD must be provided to CPA Ontario.
 CPA Ontario’s bylaws regarding reinstatement also apply.